qiubit/lattec/README.md

 - core Latte LLVM compiler (front-end + back-end)
 - optimizations: dead code elimination (code after returns is not generated)
 - extensions: arrays, objects with virtual functions and inheritance
+- basic garbage collection: strings are initialized with refcount equal to 1, during assignments, reference counts are checked, and objects are freed if they are 0

 2. Directory structure